Billie Joe Armstrong: Artistry

 Armstrong is known for his frequent use of palm-muted, power chord-driven guitar riffs, and melodic guitar solos.
 His strumming style makes use of techniques such as stubbing and fret hand muting, which allows him to strum power chords harder while attacking all six strings on the guitar.
+Armstrong usually sings in lower vocal ranges.
+According to Ilana Kaplan of Alternative Press: "[Armstrong] doesn't necessarily belt like some of the others [...] but that it's what's given many of the band's hits their palpable grit.
+Green Day's songs have more of a punk sheen than pop because of Armstrong."